 - Cargo area is smaller than many beach wagons

-- Difficult for kids to jump in on their own with the high sides
+- Difficult for kids to jump into on their own with the high sides